bluecoatpientry/RouteFinder/Software and hardware/README.md

 * Solder                               - N/A, Incredibly cheap in bulk
 * Wire                                 - N/A, Incredibly cheap in bulk

+The total cost for the basic project we finalized, was £23 plus wire and solder.
+For a scaled up project, with four traffic junctions, utilization two Pickaxe boards, the total cost comes to around £81 plus wire and solder.

 Scaling the product up
 ======================